 Clinical Features of Viral Hepatitis

-- Arthritis and urticaria is common with hepatitis B and is probably due to circulating immune complexes
+- Arthritis and urticaria are common with hepatitis B and is probably due to circulating immune complexes.

 Lab Studies in Viral Hepatitis

-- Elevated SGOT, SGPT, LDH, Bilirubin and alkaline phosphatase
+- Liver Function Tests: Elevated SGOT, SGPT, LDH, bilirubin and alkaline phosphatase

 - Specific viral marker tests